Could Trump Be Good For Europe?

-WARSAW - Before the US presidential election, it seemed like no one but Donald Trump's staunchest supporters believed he could win.
+(MENAFN- Gulf Times) Before the US presidential election, it seemed like no-one but Donald Trump's staunchest supporters believed he could win.
 After all, the man is a convicted felon, a putschist-provocateur, an agent of chaos, and a walking scandal who has been disowned by almost all his former advisers, some of whom describe him as a fascist.
 Moreover, the incumbent Democratic administration presides over an Economy with low inflation, low unemployment, high economic growth, a record-high stock market, and major new investments in infrastructure, technology, and green energy.
 Yet it happened.

 Much has already been written about the reasons for the Democrats' failure, and about the dire implications of another Trump presidency.
 With Trump, it is difficult to predict anything, especially now that he is no longer surrounded by serious, reasonable advisers and seasoned politicians.
 Nor is his Republican Party what it used to be.
 Like Poland's Law and Justice (PiS) party under Jarosław Kaczyński, the GOP has effectively become the property of its leader.